-Infrastructure for the bore project, under the drought funding is nearing completion with electrical and control boards expected to be installed by the end of September.
+Infrastructure for the bore project, under the drought funding is nearing completion with electrical and control boards installed in September (Figure 3).

 Works for the electrical and controlling system for the aerator and the new tank are underway.
-Aerator installation, occurred this month (Figure 1 to 2).
-Installation of bore aeration waterfall is nearing completion (Figure 3).
+Installation of bore aeration waterfall is now complete and functional.